opencontext/arches-package-manage/README.md

       └─ arches_pkg_v6
 ```

 The `arches_data` will be mounted into the Docker container running Arches to make it more convenient to share files between the Arches container and the host machine's file-system.
 Inside the `arches_data`, store your version 6 Arches package (for example: `arches_pkg_v_6`).
+Please note that the files (`*.xml`, `ontolog_config.json`) that make up a given ontology must be grouped together in a subdirectory of the package's `ontologies` directory (see: https://arches.readthedocs.io/en/stable/administering/ontologies-in-arches/#loading-an-ontology).

 ### Step 1: Launch Arches v6.x